viamrobotics/docs/docs/modular-resources/_index.md

 <div id="pagination"></div>
 </div>

-To use a modular resource from the registry, add it from your robot's **Configuration** tab in [the Viam app](https://app.viam.com/), using the **Create component** button.
+To use a modular resource from the registry, add it from your robot's **Config** tab in [the Viam app](https://app.viam.com/), using the **Create component** button.

-## Modular resources
+## Create modular resources

-If none of the existing modular resources in the Viam registry support your use case, you can also create your own modular resources:
+If none of the existing modular resources in the Viam registry support your use case, you can create your own modular resources:

 - **Implement a custom component**: You can write a driver for an unsupported {{< glossary_tooltip term_id="component" text="component" >}} by implementing the corresponding component API.